evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 title: "One year in San Francisco as a Software Engineer"
 date: "2019-01-03 17:00:00 UTC"
 tags:
-  - opensource
+  - sf
-  - typescript
+  - usa
-  - curveball
+  - homelessness
 ---

 In 2017 the company I worked for in Toronto got acquired by Yelp.
 The